 We employ dedicated Recovery Development Workers who are professionally qualified and who have lived experience of having a substance misuse problem.
 Their job, as community development workers for the Forth Valley Recovery Community (FVRC), is to turn the aspiration of recovery into tangible and meaningful achievements for individuals and families affected by substance misuse.

 The FVRC is a community of people committed to making recovery happen in Forth Valley.
 Anyone can attend any FVRC events, provided that they are clean and sober on the day of the event.
 The events are run by volunteers who are in recovery.

-There are currently four local recovery cafes that are alcohol and drug free venues where people can socialise, enjoy some home baking and cooking and participate in leisure, sporting and recreational opportunities with access to 12 step fellowship and SMART meetings
+There are currently five local recovery cafes that are alcohol and drug free venues where people can socialise, enjoy some home baking, cooking, holistic therapies and participate in leisure, sporting and recreational opportunities with access to 12 step fellowship and SMART meetings

 The cafes are open at the following times: